fCeriola/StopperJumper_M4L/README.md

 ## Thanks for visiting this page!

 New simple but useful tools are on their way.
-Thanks for joining me and for sharing
+Thanks for joining me and for sharing.

 About me in the music world... \
 As producer: \
 	![Spotify](https://img.shields.io/badge/Spotify-1ED760?style=for-the-badge&logo=spotify&logoColor=white) \
 _EP: [IZAYA - Roba da egocentrici Pt.1](https://open.spotify.com/intl-it/album/1sFp91RRp6JSIlauGSDOWg?si=5ZZ2xJCSRtWSM1C0KiOTzQ)_ \